That's right. Just like my tomatoes, I grow my cucumbers on strings. This is how I do it and why you should too.

 If you've ever had your cucumber vines suddenly start to turn brown and die over a period of just a few days - that's cucumber wilt.

 String training can't eliminate cucumber wilt but it can help temper it.
 Growing disease resistant varieties of cucumbers will also help.
+I have a list of disease resistant plants I grow in this post.

 These are pickling cucumbers by the way, in case you were thinking that string training stunts the growth of cucumbers.
 It doesn't.
-Those hydro towers in the background might, but the string method doesn't.

 For my pickling cucumbers I grow Eureka Hybrid cucumbers because of their disease resistance.
+I may switch to a self pollinating variety if the cucumber beetle situation in Southern Ontario doesn't improve.

 Cucumber Tips